toporam/MEG-Hackathon/README.md

 ## Datasets
-MEG data are ocated in the data directory of this repository <br>
+MEG data are located in the data directory of this repository <br>
 Ground truth stimuli are located in ./stimulus/results/????.csv <br>

 ## Required install to read datasets